techidaily/site-fox-helps/source/_posts/in-2024-from-camera-roll-to-feed-adding-photos-on-instagram.md

 ![picstich stich](https://images.wondershare.com/filmora/article-images/2022/07/add-photos-on-instagram-10.jpg)

 The interesting part is that it is completely free and easy to use.
-You can download the app on [iPhone](https://apps.apple.com/ca/app/pic-stitch/id454768104)and [Android](https://play.google.com/store/apps/details?id=com.bigblueclip.picstitch&hl=en%5FCA).
+You can download the app on [iPhone](https://apps.apple.com/ca/app/pic-stitch/id454768104) and [Android](https://play.google.com/store/apps/details?id=com.bigblueclip.picstitch&hl=en%5FCA).

 ## FAQ